Sachin-chaurasiya/github-finder/README.md

 ### Small project built with vanilla javascript.

-<p> using asynchronous programming to fetch profile data from GitHub api using javascript fetch API.</p>
+Using asynchronous programming to fetch profile data from GitHub api using javascript fetch API.

-<p>As you start typing the name it will show you the matched profile.</p>
+As you start typing the name it will show you the matched profile.